Stay updated with the latest music streaming insights, playlist management tips, and industry news.

 However, there’s a catch—downloads only work as long as your subscription is active.
 If you cancel Apple Music, any downloaded songs will disappear.
 That’s because Apple Music works on a licensing model, meaning you don’t technically “own” the tracks.
 If you’re thinking about switching services, it’s best to transfer your playlists first to avoid losing your collection.

-Before downloading music on Apple Music, it must be added to your Library.
-By default, songs don’t automatically download when you add them—unless you change a setting.
+Before you can download all music Apple Music songs, it must be added to your Library.
+By default, songs don’t automatically download when you add them, unless you change a setting.

 To enable automatic downloads: